Employer of Record in Slovenia

 If an employee's contract is terminated due to business reasons (such as redundancy, organizational changes, or economic difficulties) or if the employee becomes permanently unable to perform their job due to medical reasons, severance pay is mandatory.
 The minimum period of continuous employment required for acquiring severance payment is one year.

-• 1/5 of average monthly salary for employment between 1 and 10 years
+• 1/5 of average monthly salary for each year of employment between 1 and 10 years

-• 1/4 of average monthly salary for employment over 10 and less than 20 years
+• 1/4 of average monthly salary for each year of employment over 10 and less than 20 years

-• 1/3 of average monthly salary for employment over 20 years
+• 1/3 of average monthly salary for each year of employment over 20 years

 Disclaimer